 Nutrition Services

-There are a variety of food and nutrition programs offered through the Aging Network in Montana.
-They are funded by federal Older Americans Act and USDA funds, state and local dollars and client contributions.
+A variety of food and nutrition programs are offered through the Aging Network in Montana.
+They are funded by federal Older Americans Act and USDA funds, state and local dollars, and client contributions.

 The main goal of the programs is to enable older adults to remain healthy and independent, living in their homes and communities.
 Additional benefits include:

-• Reducing malnutrition risk and improve nutritional status;
+- Reducing malnutrition risk and improving nutritional status

-• A person aged 60 years of age and older;
+- Elder individuals aged 60 years of age and older

-• Disabled individuals who reside in housing facilities for the elderly where a congregate site exists are eligible for congregate meals;
+- Disabled individuals residing in housing facilities for the elderly where a congregate site exists

-• Others may participate, but must pay the full cost of the meal.
+- Others may participate, but they must pay the full cost of the meal.

 Congregate Meals Program